Present bias: Brain areas

 Decisions concerning the choice between an immediate or a future reward are mediated by two separate systems, one dealing with impulsive decisions and the other with self-control.

-Brain areas that are associated with emotion- and reward-processing, are much rather activated by the availability of immediate rewards than by future rewards, even if the future rewards are larger.
+Brain areas that are associated with emotion- and reward-processing, are much more activated by the availability of immediate rewards than by future rewards, even if the future rewards are larger.
 Hence individuals tend to make decisions in favor of immediate outcomes rather than future outcomes.

 The brain areas involved in present-biased decisions can be dissociated into three main groups.
 The medial prefrontal cortex and the medial orbitofrontal cortex respond to both the presence and the gain of an immediate reward, whereas the ventral striatum is sensitive to the availability and gain of a reward.
 The pregenual anterior cingulate cortex on the other hand is only responsive to the presence of an immediate reward.
 All these areas are associated with activity in response to an immediate reward.

 McClure's dual-system model claims that these brain areas are impulsively triggered by immediate benefits and not so much by future rewards.
 Future rewards do not activate emotion- and reward-processing areas as much, because people tend to downgrade future benefits in respect of available immediate benefits.

 The medial prefrontal cortex, pregenual anterior cingulate cortex and ventral striatum show different activity patterns, depending on whether the choices lead to an immediate reward or a future reward for oneself.
 This is not the case if these decisions affect another individual, which implies that more patience and less self-focus is involved in self-irrelevant decision-making.
 People who consider their present and future self as more alike also exhibit more patience when choosing a reward.

 Activity in the ventral striatum, medial prefrontal cortex, orbitofrontal cortex, pregenual anterior cingulate cortex and posterior cingulate cortex is associated with an immediate reward merely being available for oneself.
 All these areas, which are also part of the rostral limbic system, build a network connected to the expectation and the gain of immediate gratification.

 The dorsal anterior cingulate cortex, posterior cingulate cortex and precuneus get activated more if the rewards is immediate and less when the reward is available in the future, regardless of whether it affects the individual itself or another person.